 After starting a WordPress website.
-Have you ever messed your website so badly?
-That you want to erase everything or reset WordPress site and begin from the start again?
+Have you ever messed up your website so badly?
+That you want to erase everything or reset the WordPress site and begin from the start again?
 You’re not alone.
 Trial and Error is a part of every developer’s life.
 We build, destroy, and then re-build a better version of our programs.
 It is like said earlier:

 “Failure is a stepping stone to success.
 To succeed, we must fail.”

-Take Backup before Reset WordPress site
+Take Backup before Reset WordPress website

 No matter how bad the condition of your site is, you must create a backup before doing something that can have consequences.
 Maybe there are some pages that you want to export before resetting the entire thing.
 Or maybe the stock images on your media library, users list, posts or any templates you built in this site.